tomvlt1/Cold-email-application/README.md

 Use this responsibly and do not spam one email or one company.
 This is to send one email per company.

 I provided a database of Finance-related companies based in the UK as an example.
-This comes from the LSEUBIG webpage
+This comes from the LSEUBIG webpage.
+Use responsibly

 ## Guide